ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 The easiest way to make a new recipe is to start from an existing one, and modify it until it does exactly what you need.
 However, in this episode we will start from scratch.
-This forces us to think about all the steps.
-We will deal with common errors as they occur throughout the development.
+This forces us to think about all the steps involved in processing the data.
+We will also deal with commonly occurring  errors through the development of the recipe.

-Remember the basic structure of a recipe, and notice that each of them is extensively described in the documentation following the header ["Overview"][recipe-overview]{:target="_blank"}:
+Remember the basic structure of a recipe, and notice that each component is extensively described in the documentation under the section, ["Overview"][recipe-overview]{:target="_blank"}:

 - [documentation][recipe-section-documentation]{:target="_blank"}